alialib/alia/docs/README.md

 alia - A Library for Interactive Applications
 =============================================

-alia (pronounced uh-LEE-uh) is a modern C++ library for developing interactive applications in a declarative manner.
+alia (pronounced uh-LEE-uh) is a modern C++ library for declaratively developing user interfaces.
+It currently targets the web.
 In alia, the UI of your application is expressed as a composition of *component functions.*

 alia component functions: